 When Kè was executed, Commander of Wúnán Shī Kuān was sent to lead Generals Shī Jì, Sūn Yī, Quán Xī, and others to arrest Róng.
 Róng suddenly heard soldiers had arrived, and was panicked and hesitant, and could not decide on a plan.
 The soldiers arrived and besieged his city.
 He drank a drug and died.
 His three sons were all executed.
 (3)

 - (3) Jiāngbiǎozhuàn states: Before this, in Gōng’ān there was the call of a ghost alligator.
-A children’s rhyme said: “White alligator calls, turtle’s back flattens.
+A children’s rhyme said: “White alligator calls, turtle’s back flat.
 Inside Nán-jùn walls one can live long.
-To defend against death do not leave justice and achieve nothing.”
-When Kè was executed, Róng indeed had a carved golden seal turtle.
-He returned it and died.
+Hold to the death not leaving righteousness without accomplishing.”
+When Kè was executed, Róng indeed scraped metal from a seal turtle, swallowed it and died.